What do I need to know about Avian Flu?

 What is the status of HPAI incidents in the United States?

 The United States Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS) tracks confirmed cases of HPAI: https://www.aphis.usda.gov/aphis/ourfocus/animalhealth/animal-disease-information/avian/avian-influenza/2022-hpai

 APHIS is working closely with state animal health officials on joint incident responses.
 State officials quarantined the affected premises, and birds on the properties were depopulated to prevent the spread of the disease.

 Birds from the flocks will not enter the food system.

 What are chicken producers doing to prevent avian influenza?

-Avian flu is a serious issue that chicken farmers closely monitor together with the USDA and poultry industry.
-The U.S. has the most robust monitoring and surveillance programs in the world – and detailed plans in place to control spreading among flocks and eliminate the virus completely.
-All U.S. flocks are tested year-round for avian influenza, and if a single bird in a flock were to test positive for avian flu, then none of those birds would be allowed to enter the food supply.
+Avian flu is a serious issue that chicken farmers closely monitor together with the USDA.
+The U.S. has the most robust monitoring and surveillance program in the world – and detailed plans in place to minimize spread among flocks and eliminate the virus completely.
+All U.S. flocks are tested prior to processing for avian influenza.
+If a single bird in a flock were to test positive for HPAI, then none of those birds would be allowed to enter the food supply.

-To date, commercial broiler flocks –chickens which are raised for meat – have not experienced any HPAI infections.
-Farmers, the USDA and the poultry industry as a whole continue to monitor for the virus closely, and have increased surveillance and biosecurity measures to keep flocks protected.
-Good biosecurity practices on the farm are key to preventing avian influenza from infecting the birds.
+Collectively, farmers, the USDA, and the poultry industry continue to monitor for the virus closely and have intense surveillance and comprehensive biosecurity measures to keep flocks protected.
+Strict biosecurity practices on the farm are key to preventing chickens from contracting avian influenza.